FarronF/limerick-council-meetings/meetings/2018/07/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th June 2018.md

 Dr. Fitzgerald responded to the points made and welcomed the support from the Members.
 The

-Mayor thanked Dr. Fitzgerald for his comprehensive address.--- 3
+Mayor thanked Dr. Fitzgerald for his comprehensive address.
+---
+3

 **2.**